 Hormones in Meat

-Regular exposure to these endocrine-disrupting materials such as phthalates and BPA can cause a reduction in testosterone levels at all ages and can even threaten the occurrence of puberty at a very young age.
+Regular exposure to these endocrine-disrupting materials such as phthalates and BPA can cause a reduction in testosterone levels at all ages.

-One of the best ways to avoid such circumstances is switching to organic food products.
+One of the best ways to avoid such circumstances is to switch to organic food and cosmetic products.
+Of course, it is impossible to avoid all environmental toxins, but you can reduce your exposure as much as possible.

 Estrogens in Water

-To avoid exposure to these estrogen-contaminated elements, it is recommended to go for filtered water or installing a reverse-osmosis filtering system.
+To avoid exposure, it is recommended to opt for filtered water or install a reverse-osmosis filtering system.

-Varicocele is a generally common condition, influencing roughly 10 percent of men amid the second or third decade of their life, and it is the enlargement of the veins within the loose bag of skin that holds the testicles, called the scrotum.
+Varicocele is a generally common condition, influencing roughly 10 percent of men amid the second or third decade of their life.
+Varicocele is the enlargement of the veins within the loose bag of skin that holds the testicles, called the scrotum.

 Varicocele is simply a varicose vein that appears in the scrotum.
 Veins are a piece of the cardiovascular system, yet varicose veins function contrastingly.
 While some veins carry oxygenated blood to the tissues, varicose veins contain one-way valves that draw de-oxygenated blood far from tissues and back to the heart.